edward-shen/MMM-MBTA/readme.md

 This list was last updated on 2017-06-14.

 ## Known Bugs
-- On boot up, it takes a very long time to diplay your options

-  This can be fixed by setting up a reciever for the system notification `DOM_OBJECTS_CREATED` and start our update loop from there

 - Gondola and funicular icons are unsupported!

   This is intentional.
 Unless there's a Font Awesome icon, or one that resembles one, I'm not adding it in, because there shouldn't be gondolas and funiculars in Boston anyways.